Medically reviewed by Mr Maneesh Ghei, Consultant Urological Surgeon (GMC: 5208045)

 - Vaginal Infections: Conditions like bacterial vaginosis or thrush can cause discomfort that feels like a UTI.

-How to prevent recurring UTI symptoms
+How to Prevent Recurring UTI Symptoms

 - Stay hydrated: Drinking enough water helps flush bacteria out of your urinary tract, reducing the risk of infection and irritation.

 - Maintain good hygiene: Always wipe from front to back after using the toilet to prevent bacteria from entering the urethra.
-Avoid harsh soaps or feminine hygiene products that can disrupt your natural defences.

 - Dietary adjustments: Reducing your intake of bladder irritants, such as caffeine and alcohol, may help keep symptoms at bay.

 - Wear breathable clothing: Tight, synthetic fabrics can trap moisture and heat, creating an ideal environment for bacteria to grow.
-Opt for loose, cotton-based garments instead.

 - Probiotic support: Incorporating probiotics into your diet may help restore a healthy bacterial balance in the urinary tract.
-Although not a guaranteed solution, they can be beneficial when used alongside other preventative measures.

 - Boost immune health: Eating a balanced diet, exercising regularly, and managing stress can improve your immune system’s ability to fight off infections.